Master of Legal Studies and Alternative Degrees

 infoSPONSORED

-Master of Studies in Law or Master of Science in Law (M.S.L.): This is an advanced degree for non-lawyers who want an alternative to three-year law schools.
-It’s typically a one-year program aimed at mid-career professionals who want a rigorous grounding in legal theories and principles.
+Master of Studies in Law or Master of Science in Law (M.S.L.): This is an advanced degree for non-lawyers seeking an alternative to three-year law schools.
+Programs are aimed at mid-career professionals who want a rigorous grounding in legal theories and principles.

 Semester 1Semester 2